-For Club level events we follow the following rules based on TSR22 (For Kia rounds, the marking rules of the Kia event are followed.)
+For Club level events we follow the following rules based on the AMCA rule book.

-- Bike enters the section at the front spindle and exits at the front spindle
+- Bike enters the section at the front spindle and exits at the rear spindle

 - Bike must maintain forward motion at all time.
 No stopping, balancing or hopping is allowed in any class

 - NOTE – for Beginner / Clubman classes, observers will apply an element of consistent flexibility whereby at a difficult part of the section, the observer may take a max 2 second count to allow the rider to foot the bike over things such as slippy roots where forward momentum may have temporarily stopped.
 This is to allow rider development and a sportsman like approach.
 We ask all observers to apply this consistently